Paternity Leave - Guidelines for Employees

 Please note staff can only take a maximum of two weeks paternity leave using statutory and/or university arrangements.

 Adoption leave and pay is available to only one member of a couple, the other parent has the right to take paternity leave.

 Who do I need to inform about my intention to take paternity leave?

 You should discuss your intention to take paternity leave with your Head of Department or Section so that early consideration can be given to covering your post during your absence.

 Arrangements should be agreed with your Head of Department by the 25th week of pregnancy - which is 15 weeks before the baby is due.
-You will need to complete a ‘Paternity Certificate' setting out the following details:
+You will need to complete a ‘Paternity Leave Form' setting out the following details:

 - Whether you wish to take one or two weeks leave